skills/.github/QUICKSTART.md

     # We will only run this action when:
     # 1. This repository isn't the template repository
-    # 2. The STEP is currently '0' (see update-step.sh)
     # Reference https://docs.github.com/en/actions/learn-github-actions/contexts
     # Reference https://docs.github.com/en/actions/learn-github-actions/expressions
     if: ${{ github.repository_owner != 'githublearn' }}